jashburn8020/notes/_posts/2025-06-25-few-shot-code-example-generation-pattern.md

 ## Prompts

 * The following describes the Few-Shot Code Example Generation prompt pattern.
 It has 5 main sections: (1) Intent and Context, (2) Motivation, (3) Structure and Key Ideas, (4) Example Implementation, and (5) Consequences.
 Summarise it in bullet points form, section by section.
 [Text of the pattern]
+* Provide a one-line summary of this pattern.
+* Produce a practical example implementation to show this pattern in action.
+Focus on the implementation.
+You may generate any supporting documents to more clearly show how a software engineer would realistically interact with an LLM, making use of this pattern.

 ## Source